 Reducing costs, improving the learning experience

 Due to the interest, demand, and success of the initial project, a second phase was introduced in the spring of 2014 to develop an additional 20 open textbooks to be used within the trades, technology, and skills training sector.
 In 2017, the province announced a decision to provide an additional $250,000 in funding to continue B.C.
 Open Textbooks.
+In 2019, BCcampus received $3.26 million in funding from the province to support the creation and use of open educational resources and practices in the province.

 Review an Open Textbook

-At this time, 45% of the books in the collection have been reviewed.
 We are currently looking for faculty to review an open textbook to ensure the content is:

 Your assistance and feedback will help us create affordable, usable content for the learners of B.C.